 Certain assets are received from donors by the Organization and are held for resale.
 Such assets are recorded at approximate fair market values at the date of donation which approximates their fair value at the dates of the Statements of Financial Position.
-Property held for sale as of June 30, 2020 is reported as real estate investments.
+As of June 30, 2022 the organization does not have any property held for sale.